danvega/danvega-dev-nuxt/content/blog/2022/11/10/aws-lambda-java-core.md

 slug: aws-lambda-java-core
 date: "2022-11-10T08:00:00.000Z"
 published: true
-excerpt: In this tutorial you will learn how to build AWS Lambda functions with Java using the AWS Lambda Core Java Library.
+description: In this tutorial you will learn how to build AWS Lambda functions with Java using the AWS Lambda Core Java Library.
 author: Dan Vega
 tags:
   - AWS